WestlawNext. From the homepage, choose “Statutes & Court Rules,” “Regulations,” and even proposed laws and regulations.

 Gale Virtual Reference Library (GVRL).
 Also available from the Law Research Guide.
 On the left side of the GVRL homepage, click on “Law.”
 Among the 20 or so publications, you will find Gale Encyclopedia of Everyday Law.

 Encyclopaedia Britannica Online.
-JHU has access to the online version of this famed encyclopedia.
-To access it, go to the library homepage and type in any database name in the “Databases by Name” search box near the top right.
-You can also scroll down the alphabetical list to see what else you have access to.
+JHU subscribes to the online version of this famed encyclopedia.
+To access, go to the Articles and Databases section of the library homepage.
+Click on the Databases tab.
+Type the database name in the “Databases by Name” search box on the left.

 Encyclopedia of American Government.
 Another useful publication available online via the “databases by name” search box.